Peter Mutharika: US citizenship controversy

 Peter Mutharika's candidacy for position as a government minister and his eligibility for presidency had been controversial because of speculation and doubt over his Malawian citizenship.
-A senior Political and Administrative lecturer at the University of Malawi, Mustapha Hussein has stated that his "eligibility should be viewed in the context of his being Malawian, he would be above 35 years of age by 2014, and he has not been convicted of any criminal activities for the past seven years.".
+A senior Political and Administrative lecturer at the University of Malawi, Mustapha Hussein has stated that his "eligibility should be viewed in the context of his being Malawian, he would be above 35 years of age by 2014, and he has not been convicted of any criminal activities for the past seven years."
 Malawi's laws however, do not allow dual citizenship and it was wrongly speculated that he obtained US citizenship whilst living in the US and hence, had renounced his Malawian citizenship as is required by law.
 Nonetheless, the US embassy in Lilongwe confirmed that he is not a citizen but a Green card holder.
 The ruling DPP has stated that Mutharika is a Malawian citizen and would run for president as a Malawian citizen and not an American one.
 There was controversy that, as the holder of a US Greencard, he owes an allegiance to the United States.
 Therefore, people on the street are of the view that a nation cannot be run by someone who will be spending the minimum of three months in the US annually required to retain permanent resident status.
 In February 2014, he relinquished his green card and permanent resident status.

-2014 election
+First presidency (2014–2020)

+First term

-Peter Mutharika was elected as President in the 2014 election.
-He was sworn in as President on 31 May 2014.
+Mutharika was elected as president in the 2014 election.
+He was sworn in as the fifth president of Malawi on 31 May 2014.
+At nearly 74, he was then the oldest person to assume the office (Mutharika himself was older when he was inaugurated in 2025).
 Naming his cabinet in June 2014, Mutharika took charge of the defense portfolio himself.
 He appointed the veteran economist Goodall Gondwe as Minister of Finance and appointed one of the defeated presidential candidates, Atupele Muluzi, as Minister of Natural Resources, Energy and Mining.

-As of June 2014, he supported diversification of Malawi's agriculture into other crops besides tobacco.
+In June 2014, Mutharika supported diversification of Malawi's agriculture into other crops besides tobacco.

 His first term was marked by strong popular discontent, due to corruption, food shortages and power cuts.
 In 2018, thousands of people took to the streets in several cities across the country to denounce corruption scandals.
 Mutharika was accused of the involvement in a bribery case, suspected of having received more than $200,000 from a businessman who had obtained a multi-million dollar contract with the police.
 Malawi's Anti-Corruption Bureau (ACB) cleared Muthatika on the Malawi Police Service food rations contract allegations.
 The ACB stated that investigations into the Malawi Police Service (MPS) food rations contract have revealed that President Peter Mutharika did not personally benefit from $200,000 deposited in the Democratic Progressive Party's bank account.